hackerdeen/MediaWiki_Skin_57n/README.md

 # MediaWiki Skin 57n
 This is a MediaWiki skin for the hackspace.
 It lives in GitHub at https://github.com/hackerdeen/MediaWiki_Skin_57n.
 The wiki is probably online at https://wiki.57north.org.uk/.
+There is a wiki page about the wiki at https://wiki.57north.org.uk/index.php/Projects:Wiki.
 Is it targetted at MediaWiki 1.25 and later.
 It is based on the example skeleton skin at https://www.mediawiki.org/wiki/Skin:Example .

 ## Installing this skin on a live MediaWiki
 1. Get the code `git clone https://github.com/hackerdeen/MediaWiki_Skin_57n.git`